-435 4.1 Rare-earth ions
+4.1 Rare-earth ions

-Dielectric crystals hosting rare earth ions (REIs) have been studied by optical spectroscopy for many years.
-The main motivation for these studies derives from the relatively narrow transitions between different electronic states which differ mostly with respect to the configurations of their f-electrons.
-The transitions between these states are therefore "forbidden", i.e. they have small transition dipole moments and long lifetimes.
+Dielectric crystals hosting rare-earth ions (REIs) have been studied by optical spectroscopy for many years.
+The main motivation for these studies derives from the relatively narrow transitions between different electronic states which differ mostly with respect to the configurations of their f electrons.
+The transitions between these states are therefore "forbidden"; i.e. they have small transition dipole moments and long lifetimes.
 Furthermore, the electrons are relatively well shielded from perturbations by charged defects, resulting also in a relatively small inhomogeneous broadening of the transitions.

-The nuclei of many rare-earth isotopes have nonzero spin, which interact with external magnetic fields as well as with the angular momenta of the electronic system.
+The nuclei of many rare-earth isotopes have non-zero spin, which interact with external magnetic fields as well as with the angular momenta of the electronic system.
 One of the consequences is that the nuclear spin eigenstates of different electronic states are not identical.
 Figure 14 shows the situation for a nuclear spin I = 1/2.
-Due to the anisotropic hyperfine interaction, the quantisation axes of the nuclear spin in the ground- and electronically excited states have different orientation and they
+Due to the anisotropic hyperfine interaction, the quantization axes of the nuclear spin in the ground and electronically excited states have different orientations, and they depend on the strength of the magnetic field.
+In the figure, the quantization axes are marked schematically by the orientation of the spins.
+As the system undergoes electronic excitation, the new state has overlap with both nuclear spin states, and accordingly the transition dipole moments for all four possible transitions are non-zero.